[Interim] Conservation Director

 Betsy has a particular interest in birds and in preserving their habitats.
-Her research and conservation work have involved studying Common Loon wintering behavior in Connecticut, Puerto Rican Parrots in the rainforests of Puerto Rico, prairie marsh bird nesting and survival in the wetlands of Canada, and hawk migration in Pennsylvania.
+Her research and conservation work has involved studying Common Loon wintering behavior in Connecticut, Puerto Rican Parrots in the rainforests of Puerto Rico, prairie marsh bird nesting and survival in the wetlands of Canada, and hawk migration in Pennsylvania.

 She has worked for Audubon Minnesota, Audubon New Mexico, the Minnesota Department of Natural Resources, and Friends of the Boundary Waters Wilderness.
 Betsy has also been a science teacher to middle and high school students.